Composing $\alpha$-Gauss and logistic maps: Gradual and sudden transitions to chaos: Special Case II: The -map

 Now, consider the general case for an integer $r \ge 2$.
 The map consists of $r$ linear pieces that have equal length $\frac{1}{r}$.
 The derivative of $f(x)$ on each interval is $f'(x) = -r$.
 The contributions to the invariant density from different parts of the domain are equal, leading to a uniform invariant density $\rho(y) = 1$ for $y \in [0,1)$.

-If $r$ is not an integer, the map $f(x) = r(1-x) - \lfloor r(1-x) \rfloor$ continues to have $f'(x) = -r$ on each interval.
+If $r$ is not an integer, the map $f(x) = r(1-x) - \lfloor r(1-x) \rfloor$ continues to have $f'(x) = -r$ in each interval.
 But the lengths of the domains of these linear segments are no longer the same.
-This heterogeneity in the domain lengths leads to an preimage structure that varies with the position within the interval $[0,1]$.
+This heterogeneity in the domain lengths leads to a preimage structure that varies with the position within the interval $[0,1]$.
 Consequently, the invariant density becomes non-uniform.

-Figure~\ref{fig:agl_return_and_density_alp1} captures the essence of this section's findings, with simulation results consistently matching our theoretical expectations.
-Note that we have not used $r=2$, but $r=2.001$ because for any integer $r>1$ even, there are numerical instabilities in the present dynamics as occurs in the tent map $x_{t+1} = A \,\text{min}(x_t,1-x_t)$ for $A=2$.
-See details in \cite{SprottBook2003}.
+Figure~\ref{fig:agl_return_and_density_alp1} illustrates the core results of this subsection, with numerical simulations confirming our theoretical predictions.
+We employ $r=2+\delta$ ($\delta=10^{-6} \ll 1$) rather than $r=2$ because integer values of $r>1$ (particularly even integers) induce numerical instabilities in the dynamics, analogous to what occurs in the tent map $x_{t+1} = A \min(x_t,1-x_t)$ at $A=2$, as documented in Chapter~$2$ of \cite{SprottBook2003}.